RaulCas/OrthoTE-pipeline/README.md

 ### Before using:

-  - Open OtrhoLTRpileline.sh script and set the paths of your annotation files and blast databases (line 11-30)
+  - Open OtrhoLTRpileline.sh script and set the paths of the scripts folder, annotation files and blast databases (line 11-30)
   - The 3rd field of gff files must have the LTR name using this format: LTR_retro1, LTR_retro2, etc ...

 ### Usage: